AllenLeeyn/rt_2/README.md

 4. Surface Properties Calculation
 At each selected intersection point:

-- Surface normal is computed (which way the surface faces compared to the ray direction)
+- Surface normal is computed (which way the surface faces)
 - u and v (texture coordinates) are calculated for texture mapping
 - Material properties are retrieved (texture/color, reflectivity, transparency, etc.)
 - Front/back face determination for proper lighting and refraction